Junwei-Lao/TAMU-event/README.md

 Uses a two-table swapping system (eventsA and eventsB) to ensure uninterrupted service during data updates.

-Combines full-text search and vector similarity for fuzzy event searching.
+Integrates with PostgreSQL and combines full-text search and vector similarity for fuzzy event searching.

 ### Conversational Search